alexgagnon/easy-equals/README.md

 # easyequals
-A simple package for doing deep equals
+A simple package for doing comparisons.
+No dependencies or transpilers needed

+For primitives, uses strict comparison (===)

+Performs deep equals for both objects and arrays